mindee/mindee-api-dotnet/docs/dotnet-api-builder.md

                         OrganizationName));
 ```

 2. You can also use your own class which will represent the required field.
-For example, with the custom objet below :
+For example, see the custom objet below :
 ```csharp

 // The Endpoint attribute is required when using you own model.